 Posts filed under “Commodities”

+My Sunday Washington Post Business Section column is out, where we look at the impact of energy on the Economy.
 The print version had the full headline “The oil supply, energy demand and a rip-roaring U.S. dollar: What it means for your portfolio” while online had the shorter What do falling oil prices mean for…Read More

 Have a look at the tables above showing the performance of various investments during the five years leading up to the financial crisis lows, and the five years after.
 It leads us to a rather fascinating exercise, looking at complexity, cost and performance.
 Let’s start with the worst performers pre-crash: US Real Estate and…Read More